cawoylel/nlp4all/README.md

 # Join the Movement:

 We invite you to contribute to this project!
-Share your experiences, ask questions, and help us build a thriving NLP ecosystem for all African languages.
+Share your experiences, ask questions, and help us build a thriving NLP ecosystem for all languages.

 Stay Connected: